mezzato/go.talks/README.md

 Make sure $GOPATH\bin is added to your PATH environment variable.

-Open a command prompt in the directory where is repository has been checked out and launch the present tool:
+Open a command prompt in the directory where the repository has been checked out and launch the present tool:

     present